LA-MARRVEL: A Knowledge-Grounded, Language-Aware LLM Framework for Clinically Robust Rare Disease Gene Prioritization: Results

-To facilitate the review of gene rankings, LA-MARRVEL generates an explainer trace --- a step-by-step view that adds evidence to each candidate gene.
+In representative cases, LA-MARRVEL corrected large ranking errors (VARS2: rank~26 $\rightarrow$ rank~1; CHD8: rank~13 $\rightarrow$ rank~1), and the accompanying traces document each evidence step (\Cref{fig:F8,fig:F9}).
 Each panel shows ACMG evidence codes --- the American College of Medical Genetics and Genomics criteria for classifying pathogenic variants\citep{Richards2015} --- zygosity checks, and how well the phenotype matches HPO terms.
 This trace follows the manual curation process and records the reasons for any changes in rank.
+Case-rationale excerpts below include model-generated wording and are shown to illustrate the system’s explanation trace.